aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## Continuations

 Where next?
-It could be fun to grow this to take in the code for a CPython VM subset, like the one in this book (and reciprocally, till they eat each other).
+It could be fun to grow this to take in the code for a bytecode interpreter, like the one in this book (and reciprocally, till they eat each other).
 I hope they needn't balloon too much.
 Add the parser, and a life like Robinson Crusoe's starts to look attainable, if still not quite to be envied.